MatthewWulff/Capstone_Project/README.md

 I styled the app in simple css.
 Left some to be desired.

-I have a User and Transaction model
+I have a User and Transaction model schema

+Userroutes with all CRUD for Backend

+Axios used for api calls